 Immune-Boosting Salt Soak

-- Combine ingredients in a small bowl and stir well.
+- Combine the ingredients in a small bowl and stir well.

-This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician who has been practicing for more than 20 years.
+This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician with more than 20 years of practice experience.
 Learn more about Hello Glow’s medical reviewers here.
-As always, this is not personal medical advice and we recommend that you talk with your doctor.2
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.17